 Enable OTP for WebAdmin and User portal.

 Obtain a token and passcodes

-Users scan the OTP token through the user portal using Sophos Authenticator.
+Users scan the OTP token through the user portal using an authenticator application.
 The authenticator then provides passcodes.

 Users must do as follows: